MartinReinhard10/In-Situ_Soil_Optode_Control/README.md

 This Repository includes Python scripts that enables operation of the In-Situ imaging system.
 Run the script GUI_Control.py on Raspberry Pi to operate the system through an interface.
 Some packages require Linux operating system and will NOT run on Windows or Mac OS

-For data processing of images please go to: https://github.com/MartinReinhard10/In-Situ_Soil_Optode_Data_Processing
+For data processing of images or information on specfic system components please go to: https://github.com/MartinReinhard10/In-Situ_Soil_Optode_Data_Processing

 Please refer to the paper ... for further information regarding the in-situ imaging system for planar optodes in soils.
 For additional questions please contact: martinreinhard@bio.au.dk